microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 #### Scenarios:
-`repository` resource is used when you have to build the code residing in multiple repositories or you have set of deployable files from another repo. 
 - I would like to trigger my pipeline only when a commit happens on ‘releases/*’ branch of the repository.
 - I would like to trigger my pipeline when a new commit happens, however, I would like to enable batching so that only one pipeline runs at a time.
 - I would like to trigger my pipeline only when a new commit goes into the file path “Repository/Web/*”.
+`repository` resource is used when you have to build the code residing in multiple repositories or you have set of deployable files from another repo.
+These scenarios would require triggers to be enabled by default and any new change to your repo will trigger a new pipeline run automatically.

+However, triggers are not enabled on `repository` resource today.
+So, we will keep the current behavior and in the next version of YAML we will enable the triggers by default.

 #### Schema
 ```yaml